 - Buy a stranger a meal or a coffee.
 Pick someone who is sitting alone and tell the waiter, you’d like to cover their meal and then send a note.
 You don’t want that person to feel like charity so something like “You’re the recipient of my Random Act of Kindness today.
 Happy Valentines Day!”

-- Compliment a stranger, let someone skip you in line, donate to a worthy cause.
+- Compliment a stranger, let someone skip you in line, or donate a few bucks to a worthy cause.
 It’s simple but effective.

 - Take a friend out.
 A movie or dinner, let a friend know it’s your treat because you love them.
 Simple.